 You can serve with tortilla chips, corn or blue.

 Yes, this dip will be the talk of the party.
 And you know what?
 It is pretty good for you too.
+If you want another dip to serve alongside this easy guacamole dip, try this cheesy bacon dip.
+It pairs great with tortilla chips as well!

 Easy Homemade Guacamole